Photos by Patrick Tyrrell // Written by Mike Frash //

-With so many blissful distractions at Outside Lands Music Festival, it’s easy to get sidetracked.
-While encompassed by the most opulent culinary treats in The City’s finest park (sorry Dolores), festival-goers could get sucked into the beer or wine tent or even watch a long comedy set (I’m sure Jeffrey Ross slayed).
+With so many blissful distractions at Outside Lands, it’s easy to get sidetracked.
+While encompassed by the most opulent culinary treats in the City’s finest park (sorry Dolores), festival-goers could get sucked into the beer or wine tent or even watch a long comedy set (I’m sure Jeffrey Ross slayed).
 But in the end, we all go for the music (and friends).

-Here are five glorious sets I absorbed Friday.
+Here are five glorious sets I absorbed on Day 1.

 Sir Paul McCartney